Jérémy Chardy: 2021–2022: Two ATP 250 semifinals & 500 quarterfinals, back to top 50, Olympics, hiatus

 Chardy began his 2021 season by reaching the semifinals of Antalya and Melbourne 2, where he lost to Alexander Bublik and Dan Evans, respectively.

 At the Australian Open, he lost to eventual champion Novak Djokovic in the first round in straight sets.

 At Rotterdam, Chardy reached the quarterfinals, upsetting 6th seed David Goffin along the way.
 He lost to 4th seed Andrey Rublev in a tightly contested 3 set match.

 For a second time he reached the quarterfinals of an ATP 500 tournament at the Dubai Championships upsetting two seeded players Alex De Minaur and Karen Khachanov before losing to a third seeded player Denis Shapovalov.
 Because of this successful run and achieving good results, Chardy returned to the top 50 in two years, at the end of March.

 After 10 years of absence and in only his third participation, Chardy reached the third round of the 2021 Wimbledon Championships in doubles for the first time in his career partnering with Fabrice Martin after the retirement of their compatriots Nicolas Mahut and Pierre-Hugues Herbert in the second round.

 Chardy also reached the quarterfinals in the Olympics, beating Tomás Barrios, Aslan Karatsev and Liam Broady.
 He lost to Alexander Zverev in the quarterfinals.

 On 23 September 2021, Chardy suspended his season, saying he suffered an adverse reaction to a COVID-19 vaccination, and was unable to train or play.

 2023: Comeback, Australian doubles semifinal, retirement

 At the 2023 Australian Open, he used protected ranking to enter the singles event.
 In doubles at the same tournament, he reached the semifinals with compatriot Fabrice Martin.

 At the 2023 Wimbledon Championships, he announced that this will be his final singles tournament.

 Coaching career

-He coached compatriot Ugo Humbert from July 2022 until 2024.
-Since December 2024 he has been coaching Alycia Parks.
+He coached compatriot Ugo Humbert from July 2022 until January 2025.

+In December 2024, Chardy started coaching Alycia Parks.

+In September 2025, Chardy restarted coaching Ugo Humbert.